Kol Ami — The Northern Virginia Reconstructionist Community

 The Evolving Religious Civilization of the Jewish People

-Kol Ami started as the Northern Virginia Reconstructionist Havurah with less than a minyan, one clarinet (played by a guy named Rod who lived in SW DC, who dropped out when KA went “big”) and a tape recorder that played Jan Peerce singing Kol Nidre.
-We only gathered for major holidays and used a tiny Torah that looked like it came from a Bar Mitzvah cake.
+Kol Ami started as the Northern Virginia Reconstructionist Havurah with less than a minyan, one clarinet, and a tape recorder that played Jan Peerce singing Kol Nidre.
+We gathered for major holidays and used a tiny Torah that looked like it came from a Bar Mitzvah cake.

-Everything changed when Hope Warshaw (pregnant with Hilary Kraus), Don Kraus and Mattie Cohan joined.
+Everything changed when Hope Warshaw (pregnant with Hilary Kraus), Don Kraus, and Mattie Cohan joined.
 At a critical meeting in the living room of Ed Bomsey and Rayna Aylward, we decided that we needed to either grow or fold.
-And so it came to be that we had the “Come to Moses” meeting at the Mason District community center in December 2000 featuring Rabbi Leila Berner.
+And so it came to be that we convened a “Come to Moses” meeting at the Mason District Community Center in December 2000 with the involvement of Rabbi Leila Gal Berner.
 At that point, the Northern Virginia Reconstructionist Havurah became the Northern Virginia Reconstructionist Community.